Thiamine (Vitamin B1)

 Thiamine might not properly enter the body in some people who have liver

-problems, drink lots of alcohol, or have other conditions.
+problems, drink a lot of alcohol, or have other conditions.

 Dosing considerations for Thiamine (vitamin B1).